Brembo Brake Caliper Rebuild

 Now, let’s get on to what you all came here for… The actual rebuild procedure!

-I’m going to start with my car already up on jack stands and the front wheels off.
+I’ll begin with my car already up on jack stands and the front wheels off.
 If you are unsure of what it takes to get to this point, I might suggest you take your car to a professional to have them rebuild the calipers, as faulty installation can lead to total brake failure.
 But, if you are confident in getting to this point, the actual rebuild process isn’t hard, and it really only requires some patience.

 As you can see below, this is what your car should look like at the start.

-To ensure the proper disconnection of the brake line from the caliper without causing damage to the flare nut, it is highly recommended to utilize a flare nut wrench.
-By using this specialized tool, the risk of rounding off the brake line can be significantly reduced.
-The size needed for the FK8/FL5 caliper brake line is 10mm.
-Pro tip: use a quality brand flare nut wrench.
-Cheaper ones made from inferior metals can flex and still round off the flare nut.
-You know the old saying… Buy once, cry once!
+To safely disconnect the brake line from the caliper without damaging the flare nut, it’s highly recommended to use a flare nut wrench.
+This tool greatly reduces the risk of rounding off the brake line.
+For the FK8/FL5 caliper, you’ll need a 10mm wrench.
+Pro tip: invest in a quality flare nut wrench—cheaper ones made from weaker metals can flex and still round off the nut.
+As the saying goes, “Buy once, cry once!”

 You can see below where the brake hard line connects to the backside of the caliper.